-This was a fun Christian object lesson that I put together for our children's chapel.
+Christian object lessons can make learning so much fun!
+This is one that I put together for our children's chapel.
 It's a simple Bible lesson that could be used for children as well as youth.

 I had heard our youth minister use an object lesson using tools and showing how God gives us different gifts to use for Him.